Develop a Winning Medical Sales Resume

 We recommend using a Summary of Qualifications instead of an objective statement.
 The main reason is that an objective statement is about what you want, not what the employer wants.
 A Summary of Qualifications is a sales statement about you, your experience and your abilities.

 Utilizing a Summary of Qualifications sells your skill sets to the employer.
 If you are trying to obtain an entry level position or attempting to switch careers it may be beneficial to use both a Summary of Qualifications and an objective statement.
-The reason for this is that objectives statements can be a help you add important keywords to your resume.
+The reason for this is that objective statements can help you add important keywords to your resume.

 Don’t Fumble the Ball – Proof Your Resume